tuanvinhtl/Leaflet-course/README.md

 ### `<Marker.Waypoint>`
 Waypoints are <Marker> decorated with input bearing, output bearing, distance from last point and distance from beginning. they are chained to make a route.
-You can add more attributes (like, name, altitude, ...) with a hook on the `traceroute:waypoint:add` events.
+You can add more attributes (like, name, altitude, ...) with a hook on the `course:waypoint:add` events.

 ```js
   <Marker.Waypoint>.data // {